eXtremal-ik7/poolfrontend/doc/httpApi.md

 * [required] coin:string

 ### return values:
-* status:string - can be one of common status values
+* status:string - can be one of common status values or:
+  * payout_error - can't make payout, usually address not set for requested coin
-* result:boolean - true if payout scheduled or false if balance is less than minimal allowed payout value
+  * insufficient_balance - user non-queued balance less than minimal allowed payout amount
+  * no_balance - no balance record found (ok for just registered users)

 ### curl example:
 ```